vjelic/nccl-rccl-parser-glog-fork/README.md

 On ROCm devices, use --rocm argument.

+With RCCL 2.9 or above, the argument "--new-log" is required to enhance device grouping in applications.
+It also enables the further analysis of collective traces.

 Note: If you don't mention the arguments the automated script only dumps out the output data from the parser.

 **On ROCm:**